-Diego Armando Maradona is an Argentine notable in the field of football.
-After he retired, he then became a football manager and coach of Gimnasia de La Plata, an Argentine Primera Division Club.
-During his career, Maradona was known for his skills in passing, ball control, and vision, despite of his small stature of 5 ft.
+Diego Armando Maradona was more than a football player — he was a world icon and a legend.
+After he retired from active football, he became a football manager and coach of Gimnasia de La Plata, an Argentine Primera Division Club.
+During his career, Maradona was known for his skills in passing, ball control, and vision, despite his small stature of 5 ft.
 5 inches (1.65 m).

-Moreover, Maradona had set the world record transfer fee of about $5 million when he transferred to the football club of Barcelona.
-The second time was when he had a transfer fee of $6.9 million to an Italian professional football club, Societa Sportiva Calcio Napoli, or simply known as Napoli.
+Moreover, Maradona set the world record transfer fee of about US$5 million when he transferred to the football club of Barcelona.
+The second time was when he had a transfer fee of Us$6.9 million to an Italian professional football club, Societa Sportiva Calcio Napoli, or simply known as Napoli.

 Born in Buenos Aires, Argentina, on October 30, 1960, Diego Maradona was the first son after his four other older sisters.
-Diego also has two younger brothers, Hugo and Raul, who later on became professional football players.
+Diego also had two younger brothers, Hugo and Raul, who also became professional football players.
 At the age of eight, Diego was spotted by a talent scout and was then became a member of the Argentinos Juniors, an Argentine sports club in Buenos Aires.
 Growing up, his inspirations were Roberto Rivellino and George Best.

-He then signed with the Boca Juniors in February 1981 and made his debut 4-1 winning match against Talleres de Cordoba.
+He then signed with the Boca Juniors in February 1981 and made his debut with the club against Talleres de Cordoba, scoring twice in Boca’s 4-1 win.
 Afterward, the Boca Juniors had his first match against the River Plate in April that year in La Bombonera stadium.
 During his stay with the Boca Juniors, Maradona had a distrustful relationship with their manager, Silvio Marzolini.
 However, the Boca Juniors still had a successful season.
-In fact, they even won a league title after their match against the Racing Club de Avellaneda, or simply known as Racing.
+In fact, they even won a league title after their match against the Racing Club de Avellaneda, or simply known as Racing Club.

-Following that, after his retirement in Football, Maradona then became the coach of Argentina.
-It was also him who was in charge of the team at the 2010 World Cup.
-Aside from Argentina, he had also coached Al Wasl Football Club in the UAE Pro-League in the 2011 to 2012 season.
+Following this retirement from active football playing, Maradona held several managerial positions related to football.
+He coached the Argentinian national football team in 2008 and led his team’s campaign during the 2010 World Cup in South Africa.
+He also coached Al Wasl Football Club in the UAE Pro-League in the 2011 to 2012 season.
 Furthermore, he also coached the Fujairah Football Club in 2017, before he left the season.
 Later on, Maradona was announced as the new chairman of FC Dynamo Brest, a football club of the Republic of Belarus.
-Subsequently, he also became the coach of Dorados de Sinaloa or known as Dorados, a Mexican football club from the years 2018 to 2019.
+From 2018 to 2019, he coached the Mexican football club Dorados de Sinaloa, or simply Dorados.